johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-01.md

 information should be updated (there are also other uses of generalized notifications).
 Finally, {scheme} is a number to indicate the type of notification mechanism to use.
-Scheme=1 is defined as "send a generalized NOTIFY".
+Scheme=1 is defined as "send a generalized NOTIFY to {target} on port {port}".

-Example for where children of `parent.` should send NOTIFY(CSYNC):

-    parent.
-IN NOTIFY CSYNC 1 5301 csync-scanner.parent.

-This record is looked up by the child primary nameserver at the time that the child primary is about to publish a new CSYNC record in the child zone (or the equivalent for a CDS).
-The interpretation is:

-`Send a NOTIFY(CSYNC) to csync-scanner.parent. on port 5301`

-## Locating the Target for a DNS UPDATE.

 This document proposes the definition of a new {scheme} for the same record that is used for generalized NOTIFY.
 Scheme=2 is here defined as "send a DNS UPDATE".

-Example:
+Example for a parent zone that announce support for DNS UPDATE as a mechanism for delegation synchronization:

     parent.
-IN NOTIFY ANY 2 5302 ddns-receiver.parent.
+IN DSYNC ANY 2 5302 ddns-receiver.parent.

-This record is looked up by the child primary nameserver at the time that the delegation information for the child zone changes (typically causing the child to publish a new CSYNC record and/or a new CDS record).
+This record is looked up, typically by the child primary nameserver, at the time that the delegation information for the child zone changes in some way that would prompt an update in the parent zone.
 The interpretation is:

 `Send a DNS UPDATE to ddns-receiver.parent. on port 5302`

+Apart from defining a new scheme to specify the mechanism "UPDATE" (rather than "NOTIFY") this document does not say anything about what Qname to look up or what RR type.
+The UPDATE mechanism should use exactly the same method oof locating the target of the UPDATE as is used for generalized NOTIFY.

+This lookup addresses the first issue with using DNS UPDATE across organizational boundaries.

 # Limitation of Scope for the Proposed Mechanism